What is the purpose of these Net Metering Rules?

-What do I need to get solar panels/apply for net metering?
+What do I need to get solar panels/apply for Net Metering?

 Most people use a contractor.
 An electrical one-line diagram, power ratings, spec sheets, panel layout, mounting specs and load calculations need to be submitted with the application fee to Planning.